Pyrite: Properties, Facts and Photos

 Article Pictures

-Picture 2 is courtesy of Ron Wolf.
+Picture 2: Courtesy of Ron Wolf.